-IRVC supports adding an offset to each channel's volume to make it louder or softer than the others.
+IRVC2 supports adding an offset to each channel's volume to make it louder or softer than the others.
 This allows you to compensate for differences in amplifier gain or speaker sensitivity between channels.
 If you want all channels to be set to exactly the same gain, then you don't have to do anything.
 To set a channel's volume offset, press the "Enter Balance Set" key.
 This should mute all channels except channel 1.
-You can select any channels that exist by pressing either the "Enter Balance Set" key to walk through all channels that exist, or pressing the number key that corresponds with the channel that you want to set.
-If you have only two channels, pressing the numbers 3-8 will do nothing.
+You can select any channels that exist by pressing either the "Enter Balance Set" key again to step through the channels, or pressing the number key that corresponds to the channel that you want to adjust.
+(Only channels 1-6 can be accessed this way) If you have only two channels, pressing the numbers 3-6 will do nothing.
 (The LED will still flash) Once you have selected the desired channel, press vol up or vol down, either on the remote, or using the "front panel" pushbuttons if implemented.
-When you have finished with that channel, either select a different channel to adjust, or use the "Exit Balance Set" key to leave Balance Set mode, and write the new channel balance settings to EEPROM.
+(The volume encoder, if selected, can not be used to adjust channel offsets) When you have finished with that channel, either select a different channel to adjust, or use the "Exit Balance Set" key to leave Balance Set mode, and write the new channel balance settings to EEPROM.
 You can set each channel's volume offset in the range +/- 12.5 dB.
+To reset all channel offsets to 0, press the "0" key while in Balance Set mode.